Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/implementation/information-architecture/localization.md

   </TabList>
     <TabPanels>
       <TabPanel>
-          In the Next.JS application, the following configuration property needs to be updated to including ALL languages that were configured in XM Cloud.
+          In the Next.JS application, the following configuration property needs to be updated to including ALL languages that were configured in SitecoreAI.
 The following configuration properties are located in next.config.js – typically at the root of the repository.

           ```javascript
           i18n: {